austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 - turn off windows firewall for all profile
 - add "Everyone" into "Remote Desktop Users"
 - bypass Windows AMSI
-- upload mimikatz and dump all the available hashes such as NTLM (alternativly we can execute ` run post/windows/gather/hashdump ` in meterpreter to dump hashes as well)
+- upload mimikatz and dump all the available hashes such as NTLM (alternatively we can execute ` run post/windows/gather/hashdump ` in meterpreter to dump hashes as well)

 Then we start enumerate the system and found root.txt on ` C:\Users\Administrator\Desktop `